-P-3 Pattern 1: G-IV Pattern 1 (described above) can be modified to accommodate the P-3.
+P-3 Pattern 1: G-IV Pattern #1 (described above) can be modified to accommodate the P-3.
 Flight level should be 15-20 kft to maximize the altitude of dropsonde data.
 P-3 missions will likely start later than G-IV missions due to the greater range of the G-IV, especially if the disturbance is in the Atlantic Main Development Region.

+Links to Other Genesis Stage Experiments/Modules: This experiment is ideally suited to include sampling of the disturbance itself, including the pouch or vorticity maximum and precipitation properties identified from the TDR.
+In other words, the PMODE and/or Pouch genesis stage experiments can be flown in conjunction with the FAM experiment described here.

+2020 NOAA/AOML/HRD Hurricane Field Program - IFEX

-Links to Other Genesis Stage Experiments/Modules: This experiment is ideally suited to include sampling of the disturbance itself, including the pouch or vorticity maximum and precipitation properties identified from the Tail Doppler Radar.
-In other words, the "Precipitation Mode" and/or "Pouch Evolution during Genesis" Genesis Stage experiments can be flown in conjunction with the FAM experiment described here.
-Of course, special consideration must be given to the length of the flight and the distance of the disturbance from the takeoff/landing airport(s), if the FAM is sampling an air mass ahead of the disturbance.
-It may be especially fruitful to evaluate the relative humidity in the environment ahead of a disturbance and subsequently investigate the precipitation properties within the disturbance itself, as a tendency for precipitation and humidity increases in time could be an important indicator that genesis is becoming more likely.
-The FAM Experiment can also be flown in conjunction with the Synoptic Flow Experiment, the NESDIS JPSS Satellite Validation Experiment, and the ADM-Aeolus Satellite Validation Module.
+Of course, special consideration must be given to the length of the flight and the distance of the disturbance from the takeoff/landing airport(s).
+It may be especially fruitful to evaluate the relative humidity in the environment ahead of a disturbance and consequently investigate the precipitation properties within the disturbance itself.

 Analysis Strategy: Dropsonde profiles will be evaluated to determine the horizontal gradients and advection of environmental relative humidity.
-Characteristics of the dry air mass will be scrutinized, including the minimum relative humidity, the height/depth the dry air, and the horizontal extent of the dry air.
+Characteristics of the dry air mass will be scrutinized, including the minimum relative humidity, the height/depth of the dry air, and the horizontal extent of the dry air.
 Wind analyses from dropsondes and TDR will be evaluated to determine the impact of environmental vertical wind shear on the pre-genesis disturbance.
 This analysis will go beyond the traditional deep layer vertical wind shear metric, taking into account the hodograph to evaluate vertical wind shear through a number of different levels.
-The observations collected in this experiment will be crucial to evaluation dynamics/thermodynamics and the diagnosis of genesis false alarms in numerical weather prediction models (e.g., GFS, HWRF).
+The observations collected in this experiment will be crucial to evaluation of dynamics/thermodynamics and the diagnosis of genesis false alarms in numerical weather prediction models (e.g., GFS, HWRF).